 - 1. Adds/Drops: - a.
-For students in good academic standing, permission is not needed and instructor signatures are not required for adding or dropping prior to the first day of the semester, term, or session.
-Please note: students on academic probation are not permitted to register or make a schedule change without an advisor's signature and are prohibited from registering through their mySSC account. - b.
-Audit Classes: - (1) Students wishing to audit a course must complete the process prior to the first day of the semester, term, or session and are encouraged but not required to take the listed prerequisite and/or co-requisite requirement. - c.
-After the semester, term, or session begins, students will be required to obtain approval and signatures/electronic authorization as defined in items 1c(1), 1c(2), 1c(3), 1c(4), and 1c(5) below.
-Students must complete the Schedule Change Form and refer to the Refund Schedule on mystarkstate. - (1) Students switching sections of the same course need the signature/electronic authorization of the instructor whose class is being added and the department chair of the course.
-The department chair's signature will drop/withdraw the student from the original class. - (2) Students switching from a higher-level course to a lower-level course need the signature/electronic authorization of the instructor whose class is being added and the department chair of the course.
-The department chair's signature will drop/withdraw the student from the original class. - (3) Students requesting permission to add new classes to their schedule in the first week of the semester, term, and session need the approval and signature/electronic authorization of the instructor and department chair of the course; after the first week, students may not add classes that have already begun.
+For students in good academic standing, permission is not needed and instructor signatures are not required for adding a course(s) prior to the first day of the semester, term, or session or dropping a course(s) in the first week of the semester, term, or session.
+Please note: students on academic probation are not permitted to register or make a schedule change without an advisor's signature and are prohibited from registering through their mySSC account.

+b.
+Audit Classes:

+- (1) Students wishing to audit a course must complete the process prior to the first day of the semester, term, or session and are encouraged but not required to take the listed prerequisite and/or co-requisite requirement. - c.
+After the semester, term, or session begins, students will be required to obtain approval and signatures/electronic authorization as defined in items 1c(1), 1c(2), 1c(3) below.
+Students must complete the Registration Schedule Change Form-Add, Drop, or Withdrawal and refer to the Refund Schedule on mySSC. - (1) Students switching sections of the same course need the signature/electronic authorization of the department chair of the course. - (2) Students switching from a higher-level course to a lower-level course need the signature/electronic authorization of the department chair of the course. - (3) Students requesting permission to add new classes to their schedule in the first week of the semester, term, and session need the approval and signature/electronic authorization as outlined below. - (a) For W3 courses that have open seats, the student can add the course up through the end of the second day of the semester with a Gateway advisor's signature. - (b) For on-campus, W2, or W4 courses that have open seats and have not had the first class, the student can add the course with a Gateway advisor's signature.

-- (4) Students adding a class prior to the first class session need the signature of a Gateway representative. - (5) Students requesting permission to drop a course(s) in the first week of the semester, term, or session need the signature of either an instructor, department chair, academic advisor, or Gateway representative. - d.
-Students attempting to gain entrance to closed courses must have the signatures/ electronic authorization of both the instructor and department chair of the course with a notation providing permission to increase enrollment for the CRN indicated.
+- (c) For on-campus, W2, or W4 courses that have already had their first class and on the third day for W3 courses, the student requesting permission to add new classes to their schedule will need the approval and signature/electronic authorization of the department chair. - (d) After the first week, students may not add classes to their schedules. - d.
+Students attempting to gain entrance to closed courses must have the signatures/electronic authorization of both the instructor and department chair of the course with a notation providing permission to increase enrollment for the CRN indicated.
 (Instructors need to check room capacity and class rosters.)
-The Registration Schedule Change Form - Add, Drop, or Withdrawal, with both signatures, should be submitted to the Gateway Student Services Center. - 2.
-Important Considerations: - a.
+The Registration Schedule Change Form-Add, Drop, or Withdrawal, with both signatures, should be submitted to the Gateway Student Services Center.

+2. Important Considerations:

+- a.
 Students who have been academically dismissed must follow the Academic Probation and Dismissal Policy and procedure (Policy No. 3357:15-13-13). - b.
 Students who have been conditionally admitted may not add a course.
 See Admission policy and procedure (Policy No. 3357:15-18-01). - 3.
 Any exception to this Registration Deadline Policy will be based only on extreme circumstances, with evidence, and requires the permission of the academic dean.